Work in progress.

 17.7 With doer pronouns

-When we studied perfect verbs, we saw that doer pronouns are either visible or invisible.
+When we studied caseless verbs, we saw that doer pronouns are either visible or invisible.
 Visible doer pronouns are added to the end of the verb, modifying the end of the verb in the process.

 he invisible فَعَلَ faɛala invisible يَفْعَلُ yafɛalu